Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

-# Recipe: Building a Tetra Pak Web App
+# Recipe: Create a Tetra Pak API

-This document will walk you through creating a small ASP.NET Core/5+ web API and integrate it with the Tetra Pak Auth Services.
+This document will walk you through creating a small ASP.NET Core/5+ API and integrate it with the Tetra Pak Auth Services.
 After completion you should have a good understanding of how to integrate an existing API as well.

-The API will consist of a single "hello" controller with two endpoints: One `hello/version` endpoint that will return the API's version number and a default (`/hello`) endpoint that will simply return a "*Hello World*" greeting.
-The first (`hello/version`) endpoint will allow access to anonymous users while the default endpoint (`/hello`) requires authorization.
+The API will consist of a single "hello" controller with two endpoints: One default `/hello` endpoint that will return a message saying "Hello", followed by the name of the user, and a `hello/version` endpoint that will return the API version (taken from the running assembly metadata).

+To resolve the identity of the caller the first endpoint (`/hello`) requires actor authentication, which is why the API needs to be integrated with the Tetra Pak Auth Services!
+The second (`hello/version`) endpoint will not, however, require actor authentication as it should be publicly available.

->*If you need an overview and some background then please check out the [README document][tetra-pak-aspnet-api-readme].
-If you already know everything and just need the fast-track to integrating your existing web app then there is also a neat [cheat sheet][tetra-pak-aspnet-api-cheat-sheet] (yes, that rhymes :-).
-Finally, for many issues there is a small ["use cases" document][tetra-pak-aspnet-use-cases] that might help you out*
+>If you need an overview and some background then please check out the [README document][tetra-pak-aspnet-api-readme].
+If you already know everything and just need the fast-track to integrating your existing API then there is also a neat [cheat sheet][tetra-pak-aspnet-api-cheat-sheet] (yes, that rhymes :-).
+Finally, for many issues there is a small ["scenarios" document][tetra-pak-aspnet-scenarios] that might help you out.

 ### Disclaimer

-This recipe assumes you know how to code C# in your preferred IDE (integrated development environment) whether it is [Visual Studio][ide-vs], [VS Code][ide-vscode], [Rider][ide-rider], [Eclipse][ide-eclipse] etc. We will not cover the nitty gritty of each step required to create a new project, add/restore Nuget packages and so on.
-You are expected to know these things.
+This recipe assumes you know how to write C# code with your preferred IDE (Integrated Development Environment) be it [Visual Studio][ide-vs], [VS Code][ide-vscode], [Rider][ide-rider], [Eclipse][ide-eclipse] etc. We will not cover the exact how-to of each step required, such as creating a new project, add/restore Nuget packages and so on.
+As these details differs from one IDE to the next you are expected to know how to do that.

 ### Creating a web API (ASP.NET Core / ASP.NET 5+)